Heliot Ramos Player Props: Giants vs. Marlins

-The San Francisco Giants and Heliot Ramos, who went 0-for-1 last time in action, battle Jesus Luzardo and the Miami Marlins at LoanDepot park, Monday at 6:40 PM ET.
+The San Francisco Giants and Heliot Ramos, who went 1-for-2 with a double and an RBI last time out, battle Trevor Rogers and the Miami Marlins at LoanDepot park, Wednesday at 1:10 PM ET.

-In his previous game he had a hitless showing (0-for-1) against the Tigers.
+In his most recent game he had a one-hit performance (1-for-2) against the Marlins.

 Heliot Ramos Game Info & Props vs. the Marlins